-Provision (c) & (d) & (e):
+Provision (c)(d)(e)(h):

-CDCR DOM Chapter 3, Article 6, §31060.16 Criminal Records Check states that a criminal records check is a requirement for employment with CDCR and includes that the employee must consent to be fingerprinted (live scanned) at the time of hire.
-The live scan system notifies the department of any subsequent arrests an employee or contractor has and on an ongoing basis.
+CDCR DOM Chapter 3, Article 6, §31060.16 (Criminal Records Check) states "A criminal records check is a requirement for employment with the CDCR and includes: consent to be fingerprinted (live scanned) and request for and review of the CI and ISSCH."
+The live scan system notifies the department of any subsequent arrests an employee or contractor has in on an ongoing basis.
 An employee or contractors fingerprints remain in the live scan system until the employee or contractor is no longer employed with the CDCR.
 This also alleviates CDCR from running background checks on all employees every five (5) years as required by this provision of the standard.